Ryukotsuki/Poke-Manager/README.md

    - Optionally, start encounter counters for Gilans, Archetype, and Montally with the dedicated buttons.

 4. **Download Center**
-   - Access the "Download" button to open a menu with options for downloading essential content like strings, encounter counters, ReShade, and mods.
+   - Access the "Download" button to open a menu with options for downloading essential content like strings, encounter counters, themes, ReShade, and mods.
    - Once downloaded must use the buttons Bills PVE, Bills PVP, Teds Strings, and Rudes Strings these buttons will extract the downloaded zip files to install them properly

  5. **Encounter Counters**